- London Business School

 We want to make room for informal, spontaneous gatherings, for those who are interested in something simple, relaxed, and easy to join.

 Any alum is welcome to propose, organise, or help with an event – not just Committee members.
 If you have an idea, a venue, a speaker, or simply the energy to make something happen, we want to hear from you.
 The Committee is here to support, amplify, and make it easier.
-Not to gatekeep.

 Stay connected